Control of fixed points and existence and uniqueness of centric linking systems: Introduction

-is an isomorphism.
-Hence $\varprojlim{ }^1 \Z_\F^\R = 0$ provided some normalizer in $\Gamma$ of a subgroup in the collection $\Q$ controls fixed points in $\Gamma$ on $Z(Y)$.
-This observation essentially completes the picture when $p$ is an odd prime, as is shown in \S\ref{S:podd}.
+is an isomorphism (see Lemma~\ref{L:oliexact} for more details).
+Hence $\varprojlim{ }^1 \Z_\F^\R = 0$ provided some normalizer in $\Gamma$ of a subgroup in the collection $\Q$ controls the fixed points of $\Gamma$ on $Z(Y)$.
+This observation essentially completes the picture when $p$ is an odd prime, as is shown in Section~\ref{S:podd}.

 For $p=2$, the canonical obstruction to having control of fixed points by a $2$-local subgroup is the symmetric group $G = S_3$ acting on $D = C_2 \times C_2$.
 Here the $2$-local subgroups are of order $2$ and have nontrivial fixed points on $D$, while $G$ does not.
 The aim for $p=2$ is to isolate this obstruction in the case where $D$ is an FF-module for $G$ -- that is, when $G$ has nontrivial \emph{offenders} on $D$ (Definition~\ref{D:offender} below).
-We define the notion of a \emph{solitary offender}, which is an offender of order $2$ having a specified embedding in $G$ with respect to a Sylow $2$-subgroup.
-The standard example of a solitary offender is generated by a transposition in an odd degree symmetric group acting on the natural module over the field with two elements, where the transposition is, in particular, a transvection.
-Away from the obstruction posed by solitary offenders, control of fixed points by the normalizer of a nonidentity normal -- but perhaps not characteristic -- subgroup of a Sylow $2$-subgroup is obtained in \S\ref{S:norm2}.
+We define the notion of a \emph{solitary offender}, which is an offender of order $2$ having a specific type of embedding in $G$ with respect to a Sylow $2$-subgroup.
+The standard example of a solitary offender is generated by a transposition in an odd degree symmetric group acting on a natural module over the field with two elements, where the transposition is, in particular, a transvection.
+Away from the obstruction posed by solitary offenders, control of fixed points by the normalizer of a nonidentity normal -- but perhaps not characteristic -- subgroup of a Sylow $2$-subgroup is obtained in Section~\ref{S:norm2}.

 \begin{theorem} Let $G$ be a finite group, $S$ a Sylow $2$-subgroup of $G$, and $D$ an abelian $2$-group on which $G$ acts faithfully.
 Assume that $G$ has a minimal nontrivial offender on $D$ that is not solitary.
 Then there is a subgroup $J \leq S$, generated by offenders and weakly closed in $S$ with respect to $G$, such that $C_D(N_G(J)) = C_D(G)$. \end{theorem} \begin{proof} This follows from Theorem~\ref{T:glawc2} via Lemmas~\ref{L:controlbig} and \ref{L:nonS3basednorm}. \end{proof}